Our approach to equality of opportunity

 3. Equality of Opportunity Risk Register

 We have produced the Equality of Opportunity Risk Register, which identifies sector-level risks to equality of opportunity in higher education and highlights which student groups are most affected by each one.
+It is not intended to be an exhaustive list of risks and student groups impacted by the risks, but a starting point for providers thinking about how they can best support equality of opportunity.

 Providers are expected to consider the risk register when designing their access and participation plans.